mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 - **Result**: Hired a freelancer a few days into June
 - **Grade**: B

 I found an agency that seemed like a potential match, but I felt a little iffy about them.
 We agreed on pricing for a three-month contract, but then after I agreed, they asked to change it to a five-month minimum.
 That was a big red flag.
-I continued trying to work something out with them, but their proposals all felt questionable, so I eventually ended discussions.
+I continued trying to work something out with them, but their proposals all felt questionable, so I eventually ended the discussions.

 Fortunately, my electrical engineering partner firm recommended a digital marketing freelancer.
 From the first call, he was a much better match than anyone else I'd spoken to, so I hired him on the spot.